 Hydrogen is a chemical element; it has symbol H and atomic number 1.
-It is the lightest element and, at standard conditions, is a gas of diatomic molecules with the formula H2, sometimes called dihydrogen, but more commonly called hydrogen gas, molecular hydrogen or simply hydrogen.
+It is the lightest element and, at standard conditions, is a gas of diatomic molecules with the formula H2, sometimes called dihydrogen, hydrogen gas, molecular hydrogen, or simply hydrogen.
 It is colorless, odorless, non-toxic, and highly combustible.
 Constituting about 75% of all normal matter, hydrogen is the most abundant chemical element in the universe.
 Stars, including the Sun, mainly consist of hydrogen in a plasma state, while on Earth, hydrogen is found in water, organic compounds, as dihydrogen, and in other molecular forms.
 The most common isotope of hydrogen (protium, 1H) consists of one proton, one electron, and no neutrons.

-Hydrogen gas was first produced artificially in the early 16th century by reacting acids with metals.
+In the early universe, the formation of hydrogen's protons occurred in the first second after the Big Bang; neutral hydrogen atoms only formed about 370,000 years later during the recombination epoch as the universe expanded and plasma had cooled enough for electrons to remain bound to protons.
+Hydrogen gas was first produced artificially in the early 16th century by the reaction of acids with metals.
 Henry Cavendish, in 1766–81, identified hydrogen gas as a distinct substance and discovered its property of producing water when burned; hence its name means "water-former" in Greek.
+Understanding the colors of light absorbed and emitted by hydrogen was a crucial part of developing quantum mechanics.

 Read full article at Wikipedia